-Following the Decision SC51-22 (November 2015), the Statement of Income and Expenditure for years ended 2019 and 2018 are presented by "function of expense".
+In accordance with Decision SC51-22 (November 2015), the Statement of Income and Expenditure are presented by "function of expense".
 A brief explanation of each function is as follows:

-- Resource Mobilization and Outreach manages the communications functions of the Secretariat (publications, workshops, translations and websites), fundraising and relationships between public and private partnerships; - Regional Advice, Initiatives and Support provide the support to the Contracting Parties in their implementation of the Convention such as advice on the wise use of the wetlands in the territory and the designation and conservation of Wetlands of International Importance; - Scientific and Technical Services provides support to the Scientific and Technical Review Panel (a subsidiary body of the Convention responsible for providing scientific and technical advice to other Convention bodies, such as the Conference of the Parties, the Standing Committee, and the Convention Secretariat); and - Management, Governance, Operations and Support are the management and administration functions of the Secretariat, including support to meetings of the Standing Committee and the Conference of the Contracting Parties.
+- Resource Mobilization and Outreach covers the communications functions of the Secretariat (publications, workshops, translations and websites), fundraising and relationships between public and private partnerships; - Regional Advice, Initiatives and Support covers the support to the Contracting Parties in their implementation of the Convention such as advice on the wise use of the wetlands in the territory and the designation and conservation of Wetlands of International Importance; - Scientific and Technical Services covers the support to the Scientific and Technical Review Panel (a subsidiary body of the Convention responsible for providing scientific and technical advice to other Convention bodies, such as the Conference of the Parties, the Standing Committee, and the Convention Secretariat); and - Management, Governance, Operations and Support are the management and administration functions of the Secretariat, including support to meetings of the Standing Committee and the Conference of the Contracting Parties.